Salzburg, Austria

 Academics

-• And 1-2 other electives courses.
+- 1-2 other electives courses.
 Options vary but many courses are in subjects such as Political Science, History, Communications, Fine Arts, and Music.
 (See below for extra fees.)

-• Private Music Instruction: USD $960 (12 lessons @ 60 minutes & final recital)
+- Private Music Instruction: USD $1,000 (12 lessons @ 60 minutes & final recital)

-• Private Studio Art Instruction: USD $840 (12 lessons @ 60 minutes).
+- Private Studio Art Instruction: USD $875 (12 lessons @ 60 minutes)

 Accommodations

-• Students live in an international student dormitory (2 meals a day, M-F when in session) with a shared kitchen and bath, or in a homestay that includes 2 meals per day and free laundry.
+- Students live in an international student dormitory (2 meals a day, M-F when in session) with a shared kitchen and bath, or in a homestay that includes 2 meals per day and free laundry.
 Grocery stores, markets, pharmacies, coffee shops & restaurants are all within easy walking or biking distance.

 Excursions and Extra-curriculars

-• Participating in activities and excursions helps students immerse themselves in the people and culture of Austria and the surround areas.
+- Participating in activities and excursions helps students immerse themselves in the people and culture of Austria and the surround areas.
 These may include various Mozart-related historical sites, Munich, Nuremberg, Vienna, the Mauthausen Concentration Camp Memorial Site, Sound of Music filming locations, Schloss Hellbrunn Palace and Trick Fountains, Fortress Hohensalzburg, Old Town, the Salt Mine, a local T.V.
 Studio, local musical concerts, the Salzkammergut Lake District, the Austrian Alps and the local Biergarten!

 Eligibility

-• 18 years or older
+- 18 years or older

-• 2.5 cumulative GPA (on 4.0 scale)
+- 2.5 cumulative GPA (on 4.0 scale)

-• Completion of at least 12 college credits by the time of departure
+- Completion of at least 12 college credits by the time of departure

-• Completion of one college writing course (commonly known as English Composition I and/or II, or its equivalent) with a grade of C or better, by the time of departure.
+- Completion of one college writing course (commonly known as English Composition I and/or II, or its equivalent) with a grade of C or better, by the time of departure.

 Dates/Fees/Deadlines - How to apply?

-• May 15 (for fall study abroad)
+- Deadline to Apply: May 15 (for fall study abroad)

-• October 15 (for spring study abroad.)
+- Deadline to Apply: October 15 (for spring study abroad)

 Other Important Info: (VISA, flights, etc)

-• Students can fly directly to Salzburg.
-Flights must be arranged by the student (Cost: $1200 apx).
-A recommended flight will be suggested upon acceptance to program.
-Visas are not required to study in Salzburg, however, and students planning to stay in the Schengen area for more than 90 days or who will be involved in an internship will need to apply for a visa, which will cost about $246.
+- Visas are not required to study in Salzburg for US citizens, however, students planning to stay in the Schengen area for more than 90 days or who will be involved in an internship will need to apply for a visa, which will cost about $246.
 Salzburg College will assist the student with the application once they arrive.
-There is a $50 passport registration fee.
+Note that visa requirements vary by country.
+Non-US citizens should check on visa requirements for the country of their passport.

-• A free public transportation pass is provided to each student and is good for the entire state of Salzburg.
+- A free public transportation pass is provided to each student and is good for the entire state of Salzburg.

 Additional Information